pravincoder/Stock_Analysis_Investment/Readme.md

 ### Output(Working Demo)

-Once you have sucessfully created every step above and the .env file.
+Once you have sucessfully done every step mentioned below.
 You can also Play around .